Deploying Gateways

 Create a new cluster with the Gateway API enabled

 GKE supports the Gateway API on Autopilot clusters starting with GKE version 1.26.
-If you create new Autopilot clusters on GKE 1.26 and later, Gateway API is enabled by default.
-For existing clusters on GKE version 1.25 and lower, Gateway API is disabled by default.
+If you create new Autopilot clusters on GKE 1.26 or later, the Gateway API is enabled by default.
+For existing clusters on GKE version 1.25 or earlier, the Gateway API is disabled by default.

 Autopilot